-B(3)(b)(ii)(B) Ensuring actual notice or reporting otherwise.
-When a peace officer is subpoenaed by substitute service under paragraph B(3)(b) of this rule, the agency must make a good faith effort to give the peace officer actual notice of the time, date, and location [identified] specified in the subpoena for the appearance.
-If the law enforcement agency is unable to notify the peace officer, then the agency must promptly report this inability to the court.
+1 B(3)(b)(ii)(B) Ensuring actual notice or reporting otherwise.
+When a peace officer is 2 subpoenaed by substitute service under paragraph B(3)(b) of this rule, the agency must make a 3 good faith effort to give the peace officer actual notice of the time, date, and location 4 [identified] specified in the subpoena for the appearance.
+If the law enforcement agency is 5 unable to notify the peace officer, then the agency must promptly report this inability to the 6 court.
 The court may postpone the matter to allow the peace officer to be personally served.

-B(4) Service of subpoena requiring the appearance and testimony of prisoner.
-All of the following are required to secure a prisoner's appearance and testimony:

-B(4)(a) Court preauthorization.
-Leave of the court must be obtained before serving a subpoena on a prisoner, and the court may prescribe terms and conditions when compelling a prisoner's attendance;

-B(4)(b) Court determines location.
-The court may order temporary removal and production of the prisoner to a requested location, or may require that testimony be taken by

-1 deposition at, or by remote location testimony from, the place of confinement; and 2 B(4)(c) Whom to serve.
-The subpoena and court order must be served on the custodian 3 of the prisoner.
-4 B(5) Service of subpoenas requiring the appearance or testimony of individuals who 5 are parties to the case or party organizations.
-A subpoena directed to a party who has 6 appeared in the case, including an officer, director, or member of a party organization, may 7 be served as provided in Rule 9 B, without any payment of fees and mileage otherwise 8 required by this Rule.
-9 C Subpoenas requiring production of documents or things other than confidential 10 health information as defined in subsection D(1) of this rule.
-11 C(1) Combining subpoena for production with subpoena to appear and testify.
-A 12 subpoena for production may be joined with a subpoena to appear and testify or may be 13 issued separately.
-14 C(2) When mail service allowed.
-A copy of a subpoena for production that does not 15 contain a command to appear and testify may be served by mail.
-16 C(3) Subpoenas to command inspection prior to deposition, hearing, or trial.
-A copy of 17 a subpoena issued solely to command production or inspection prior to a deposition, hearing, 18 or trial must [do] comply with the following: 19 C(3)(a) Advance notice to parties.
-The subpoena must be served on all parties to the 20 action who are not in default at least 7 days before service of the subpoena on the person or 21 organization's representative who is commanded to produce and permit inspection, unless the 22 court orders less time; 23 C(3)(b) Time for production.
-The subpoena must allow at least 14 days for production of 24 the required documents or things, unless the court orders less time; and 25 C(3)(c) Originals or true copies.
-The subpoena must specify whether originals or true 26 copies will satisfy the subpoena.
+7 B(4) Service of subpoena requiring the appearance and testimony of prisoner.
+All of the 8 following are required to secure a prisoner's appearance and testimony: 9 B(4)(a) Court preauthorization.
+Leave of the court must be obtained before serving a 10 subpoena on a prisoner, and the court may prescribe terms and conditions when compelling a 11 prisoner's attendance; 12 B(4)(b) Court determines location.
+The court may order temporary removal and 13 production of the prisoner to a requested location, or may require that testimony be taken by 14 deposition at, or by remote location testimony from, the place of confinement; and 15 B(4)(c) Whom to serve.
+The subpoena and court order must be served on the custodian 16 of the prisoner.
+17 B(5) Service of subpoenas requiring the appearance or testimony of individuals who are 18 parties to the case or party organizations.
+A subpoena directed to a party who has appeared 19 in the case, including an officer, director, or member of a party organization, may be served 20 as provided in Rule 9 B, without any payment of fees and mileage otherwise required by this 21 rule.
+22 C Subpoenas requiring production of documents or things other than confidential 23 health information as defined in subsection D(1) of this rule.
+24 C(1) Combining subpoena for production with subpoena to appear and testify.
+A 25 subpoena for production may be joined with a subpoena to appear and testify or may be issued prohibits the parties from using or disclosing CHI for any purpose other than the litigation for which the information is produced, and that, at the end of the litigation, requires the return of all CHI to the original custodian, including all copies made, or the destruction of all CHI.

-D(1) Application of this section; "confidential health information" defined.
-This section creates protections for production of CHI, which includes both individually identifiable health information as defined in ORS 192.556 (8) and protected health information as defined in ORS 192.556 (11)(a).
-For purposes of this section, CHI means information collected from a person by a health care provider, health care facility, state health plan, health care clearinghouse, health insurer, employer, or school or university that identifies the person or could be used to identify the person and that includes records that:

-D(1)(a) relate to the person's physical or mental health or condition; or D(1)(b) relate to the cost or description of any health care services provided to the person.
+26 separately.

 D(2) Qualified protective orders.
-A qualified protective order means a court order that prohibits the parties from using or disclosing CHI for any purpose other than the litigation for which the information is produced, and that, at the end of the litigation, requires the return of all CHI to the original custodian, including all copies made, or the destruction of all CHI.
+A qualified protective order means a court order that